Updated: Oct 10

 April 1, we will start our North to South route on this amazing Nordic island with a dramatic volcanic landscape, Viking history, massive glaciers, geysers, lava fields and plenty of ice, snow and wind.
 The weather is notoriously hostile in this rugged place and people rarely travel in the highlands in winter.
 I know that I am emotionally and physically fit for this next adventure, but I expect to be challenged in a new way out here.
 I would love to feel your energy and warmth while we are riding.
 You can follow along with live tracking and social updates along the way.
 Follow along HERE

-Want more ITI content?!
-Be sure to check out my Winter Expeditions Page and watch the videos below for my race recaps from 2019 & 2020.
+Want more ITI content?
+Be sure to check out my Winter Expeditions Page and watch the videos below for my race recap from 2019.